-At August 31, 2014, the District had \$31,943.11 available in the Debt Service Fund to service the general obligation bonds.
+At August 31, 2014, the District had \$32,586 available in the Debt Service Fund to service the general obligation bonds.

-NOTE 10: ENTITY RISK MANAGEMENT ACTIVITIES
+NOTE 12: ENTITY RISK MANAGEMENT ACTIVITIES

 Chapter 48.62 RCW authorizes the governing body of any one or more governmental entities to form together into or join a pool or organization for the joint self-insuring to the same extent that they may individually self-insure.
-Separate agreements to form a workers' compensation pool were made pursuant to the provisions of Chapter 39.34 RCW, the Interlocal Cooperation Act.
-The North Central Washington Workers' Compensation Pool was formed on April 1, 1984, when school districts and North Central Educational Service District in the State of Washington joined together by signing an Interlocal Governmental Agreement to pool their self-insured losses.
-Twenty-nine school districts and North Central ESD have joined the workers' compensation pool.
+Separate agreements to form an unemployment pool and workers' compensation pool were made pursuant to the provisions of Chapter 39.34 RCW, the Interlocal Cooperation Act.
+The North Central Unemployment Pool was formed on July 1, 1988, and the North Central Washington Workers' Compensation Pool was formed on April 1, 1984, when school districts and North Central Educational Service District in the State of Washington joined together by signing an Interlocal Governmental Agreement to pool their self-insured losses.
+Twenty-four school districts and North Central Educational Service District (ESD) have joined the unemployment pool; twenty-nine school districts and North Central ESD have joined the workers' compensation pool.

-This pool is operated for the Brewster School District's benefit in lieu of the district having to make monthly premium payments to the state of Washington for industrial insurance.
+These funds are operated for the Warden School District's benefit in lieu of the district having to make monthly premium payments to the state of Washington for unemployment and industrial insurance.
 Membership automatically renews each year.
 Even after termination, members are still responsible for contributions for unresolved claims occurring during a period when the district was a member of the pool.

-The pool is governed by a board of directors which is comprised of one designated representative from each participating member.
-An executive committee is elected for conducting the business affairs of the pool.
+The pools are governed by a board of directors of each pool which is comprised of one designated representative from each participating member.
+Executive committees are elected for each pool and are responsible for conducting the business affairs of each pool.

-Each member's contribution to the pool is determined by a rate-making formula based on claims cost and other expenses paid.
-In fiscal year ending August 31, 2014, Brewster School District made payments totaling \$77,678.54 to the industrial insurance pool.
+Each member's contribution to the pools are determined by a rate-making formula based on claims cost and other expenses paid.
+In fiscal year ending August 31, 2014, Warden School District made payments totaling \$ 93,963.50 to the industrial insurance pool.

-The Brewster School District is a member of United Schools Insurance Program.
+The Warden School District is a member of United Schools Insurance Program.
 Chapter 48.62 RCW authorizes the governing body of any one or more governmental entities to form together into or join a pool or organization for the joint purchasing of insurance, and/or joint self-insuring, and/or joint hiring or contracting for risk management services to the same extent that they may individually purchase insurance, self-insure, or hire or contract for risk management services.
 An agreement to form a pooling arrangement was made pursuant to the provisions of Chapter 39.34 RCW, the Interlocal Cooperation Act.
 The program was formed on September 1, 1985, when 29 school districts in the state of Washington joined together by signing a Joint Purchasing Agreement to pool their self-insured losses and jointly purchase insurance and administrative services.
 Current membership includes 155 school districts.